bacdillon/Python/02_Python_Automation/Python Scripting/sales_automation/Readme.md

 The automation replaces repetitive manual work such as:

-collecting sales spreadsheets
+- Collecting sales spreadsheets
-copying and combining data
+- Copying and combining data
-calculating totals
+- Calculating totals
-preparing reports
+- Preparing reports
-documenting the report
+- Documenting the report
-checking file integrity
+- Checking file integrity
-sending reports by email
+- Sending reports by email